 “Studying, reflecting, meditating”—these three activities form the backbone of authentic Buddhism, and this is how we’ll approach this integrative class on Buddhist Philosophy & Religion.
 The class will serve as a general overview of the foundational Buddhist teachings of the various traditions, as well as an introduction basic meditative practice.
 Participants should leave with not only the theoretical knowledge of “what Buddhism is,” but also the practical knowledge of “how Buddhism works”—along with an ability to use those lessons in their daily lives.

 The files and documents of the distance modules are available for download.
 If there is sufficient interest, each distance module also offers a live webinar for questions and answers.

-Module 1: Basic Buddhist Principles (RELI) · Distance Module May 2020
+Module 1: Basic Buddhist Principles (RELI) · Distance Module May/June 2020

 Module 1 of this series on Buddhist Philosophy and Religion is devoted to presenting the basic religious principles, logical foundations, and spiritual goals of Buddhism.
 The ultimate aim of religious and contemplative Buddhist practice—liberation from a world of suffering through complete “awakening”—is discussed, along with the foundational “how”s and “why”s of the Buddhist worldview.